Also see Tonypandy/Rhondda Valley page.

 The other main place for the Welsh side of the family outside the Rhondda – Hughes, Rees, Phillips, Hickman and a Watkins or two.

 When I was growing up, I always thought Mum’s family came from Llanelli and Swansea, but perhaps it was just the area she knew best as a child herself.
-I don’t think that we have any real Swansea connection, and the family was only in Llanelli for perhaps 7 years.
+I don’t think that we have any real Swansea connection, and the immediate family was only in Llanelli for perhaps 7 years.
 However ‘Uncle Frank’ (Watkins) did live and work there most of his life, as did the Walters.
 See The electrical connection.

 The Watkins/Griffiths families were here before moving on to Tonypandy or elsewhere.
-The largest town in Wales for much of the 19th century, see Merthyr, more than a temporary abode.
+The largest town in Wales for much of the 19th century, see our article Merthyr, more than a temporary abode.
 Merthyr town had a population of 83,875 at 1861 census.

 Also of interest